-So you took a leap of faith and started a business and to your surprise, most people don’t have much to say?
-Right?
+Where’s the support?
+So you took a leap of faith and started a business.
+To your surprise, most people don’t have much to say?
+Certainly, aren’t offering support, right?
 I am positive that this is not the reaction that you were expecting or hoping for.
 I could tell you that the truth hurts, but it really doesn’t have to.
 I will give you a deeper explanation of my thinking here, in a few moments.

 Does this scenario sound familiar to anyone besides me?

 I need to tell youu, that you are the victim of a terrible crime.
 You set yourself up for failure simply by embracing the improper expectations.
 That’s your crime, nothing more to get into here.
 I told you that it didn’t have to hurt.

 Now that you have been through this once you know what to expect next time.
 Please understand that a very small percentage of people will be consistent and outwardly supportive of your entrepreneurial efforts.
 It does kind of defy logic.
 However, you can’t control what people think or how they act.
 Therefore, don’t waste your time and try.
 The bigger surprise is who makes up this percentage of your supporters.
 There will be some people that you would have never expected.
 Then there will be others that will disappoint you by trying to be “realistic” with you.

 Do not waste too much time worrying about what people think about you though.

 The mistake that I made early on was assuming that no one was paying attention to anything that I was doing.
 After thinking like this for 6 months on end, it can wreak havoc on your mindset.
 What I learned was, in fact, the exact opposite of that.
 In fact, lots of people were always watching me and still are.